Courses

 • HNPG016 or HNPG017 or HNPG018

 Ignition Seminars: Students engage in close discussion and learning with faculty and peers.
 Designed to ignite the mind by covering a variety of subjects from an interdisciplinary perspective.
-May satisfy breadth requirement, check with your academic advisor.
+May satisfy breadth requirement (HNPG016: Humanities; HNPG017: Social Science; HNPG018: Humanities or Social Science), check with your academic advisor.

 • RLST012H or ETST012H